-Winchell, K.M., D. Briggs, and L.J.
+Winchell, K.M., *D. Briggs, and L.J.
 Revell.
-The perils of city life: Patterns of injury and fluctuating asymmetry in urban lizards.
-Submitted.
+The perils of city life: Patterns of injury and fluctuating asymmetry in urban lizards. (in revision)

 Winchell, K.M., R.G.
 Reynolds, S.R.
 Prado-Irwin, A.R.
 Puente-Rolon, and L.J.
 Revell (2016).
 Phenotypic shifts in urban areas in the tropical lizard Anolis cristatellus.
 Evolution, 70(5), 1009-1022.
 (Cover story)

 Tyler, R.K., K.M.
 Winchell, and L.J.
 Revell (2016).
 Tails of the city: Caudal autotomy in the tropical lizard, Anolis cristatellus, in urban and natural areas of Puerto Rico.
 Journal of Herpetology 50(3): 435-441.

 Urban Evolution: Linking Habitat Use, Morphology, and Performance in Anolis lizards.
 Invited seminar (Moriarty Lecture Series): June 2018, Carnegie Museum of Natural History, Pittsburgh PA